jayj/Cakifo/README.markdown

 ## Child themes

-**Since Cakifo is a parent theme, you'll want to create a child theme if you plan on making any customizations.** his is even more important from version 1.3 and beyond as you can update Cakifo direcly from the dashboard.
-If you make changes direcly to Cakifo, you will lose them upon updating.
+**Since Cakifo is a parent theme, you'll want to create a child theme if you plan on making any customizations.**

+If you don't and make changes direcly to Cakifo, you will lose them upon updating.

 *Don't know how to make a child theme?* It's relatively simple.
 Just follow the below steps.